All Products

 Complex streaming stress testing

-The operations include aggregation and complex user-defined function (UDF) calculation.
+in which operations such as aggregations and complex user-defined function (UDF) calculations are included.

 Note